UnionOfRAD/manual/en/controllers/controllers.md

 In an MVC application, the controller's job is to handle user input, and handle that request with a specified action.
 Though the controller action is where action logic is determined, models are often the real workhorses in the request cycle.
 Keep in mind as you read this guide to keep your controller action trim, with most of the actual functionality spread across models and other classes.

-This guide is meant to introduce you to Lithium controllers: their features, behaviors, and the best practices revolving around their usage.
+This guide is meant to introduce you to li3 controllers: their features, behaviors, and the best practices revolving around their usage.

 ## Controller Actions

-Lithium controllers reside inside the `/app/controllers` directory and extend the `lithium\action\Controller` core class.
+li3 controllers reside inside the `/app/controllers` directory and extend the `lithium\action\Controller` core class.
 Let's start by creating a simple controller inside of an application.
 Controllers are often named after the objects they manage.
 This way the URL and model line up as well, and it's easy to know where certain bits of logic should live.

 For example, let's create a new controller UsersController.
 Let's create a new file in `/app/controllers/UsersController.php` that looks like this: